Beginner Guide to Water Filtration

 What it is: A filtration system installed under your kitchen sink, connected to your water supply.
 Water comes out filtered through a dedicated faucet on your countertop.

 Installation: DIY-friendly but requires basic tools.
 Most homeowners can install one in 1-2 hours.
-Professional installation is available and costs $100-$200.
+Professional installation is also available at a reasonable cost.

 What it removes: Depends on the system.
 Carbon-only under-sink filters handle chlorine and lead.
 RO under-sink systems remove 93-98% of all dissolved solids.